canonical/uss-tableflip/doc/ubuntu_release_process.md

   * merge master into the packaging branch so that history is maintained.
   * strip out core contributors from attribution in the debian changelog entries.
   * makes changes to debian/patches/series and drops any cherry-picks in that directory.
-  * refreshes any patches in debian/patches/
+  * refreshes any remaining patches in debian/patches/

   * opens $EDITOR with an option to edit debian/changelog.
 In SRU, I will generally strip out commits that are not related to ubuntu, and also strip out or join any fix/revert/fixup commits into one.
 Note this is a *ubuntu* changelog, so it makes sense that it only have Ubuntu specific things listed.